aguerrera/Garoozis/README.md

 Once you have your folder structured properly, you are ready to go.
 You will need to set up a config.js file (see the sample app.js file).
 Then you can set up Build.fsx, Publish.fsx, and Dev.fsx files.
-See the www.guerrera.org repository for examples.
+See the sample folder for examples.
 You can then right click on these files to run via F# Interactive, or you can go to the command line and type:

 	> fsi dev.fsx  // to start a server at http://localhost:8088
                    // you can then browse to this as you write your content in markdown or update your
 				   // Razor templates
 	> fsi build.fsx   // to build
-	> fsi publish.fsix  // to publish to s3
+	> fsi publish.fsx  // to publish to s3

 Some Notes: